miczho/self-notes/topics/cs479-notes.md

 __Normalization:__ process of structuring a relational database to 1) reduce redundant data, and 2) avoid insert, update and delete anomalies

+### 1st Normal Form

+Each cell is single-valued

+Each attribute has only one type

+Instances are uniquely identified by a key

+### 2nd Normal Form

+All non-key attributes are dependant on the key

+### 3rd Normal Form

+All attrubutes can only be determined by the key and no other column

+### Summary

-_"[Every] non-key [attribute] must provide a fact about the key, the whole key, and nothing but the key."_
+_"Within any given entity, every attribute is dependant the key, the whole key, and nothing but the key."_

 - 1NF: "the key" implies that the key exists
 - 2NF: "the whole key" is a reference to no partial dependencies
 - 3NF: "nothing but the key" means that it doesn't depend on non-key attributes

-Don't worry about 4NF and 5NF in this class...
+Don't worry about 4NF and 5NF too much...

 <a id="12"></a>
 # Strings & Arrays in Postgres